Southern Elephant Seals - Mirounga leonina

 These days the recommendation is to stay considerably further away than the man in the picture to the right is, the small weaned pup in the foreground has just had his very close-fitting personal space invaded and isn't that happy - although he doesn't seem to be that bothered either to be honest.
 The larger and older seals nearby seem completely unflustered.

 The only time these seals get very upset is if you approach them walking upright.
 When they threaten each other, they rear upwards to get as much height as they can and so assume that an upright figure is being aggressive and so is a threat.
-If you get down low as this guy has done, they are pretty much unfazed, though by that time you may be uncomfortably close to a ton or two of smelly, sharp-toothed, animated blubber while being a bit slow off the mark as you're now squatting down.
+If you get down low as this guy has done, they are pretty much unfazed, though by that time you may be uncomfortably close to a ton or two of smelly, sharp-toothed, animated blubber while being a bit slower off the mark as you're now squatting down.

 Copyright picture used by permission: Two male seals fighting - Laëtitia Kernaléguen (Deakin University), used under Creative Commons 2.0 Attribution license.